dreamibor/algorithms_and_data_structures/README.md

-# Algorithms and Data Structures Using Python
+# Algorithms and Data Structures Using Python, Swift, C/C++
-Implementing basic algorithms and data structures(from *Cracking The Coding Interview*) using Python.
+Implementing basic algorithms and data structures(from *Cracking The Coding Interview*).

 List of Data Structures:
 1. Linked List